Eye For Film >> Festivals >> A-Z >> Edinburgh International Film Festival >> 2003

 Animated tale of a boy who loves cycling, his supportive Gran and a dog called Bruno.

-Rootless drifter working on Scottish canal barge discovers dead woman in the water.
+Rootless drifter working on Scottish canal barge discovers a dead woman in the water.

 A suicide addict, a bookish brother and a single mother emotionally interact in Glasgow.